rustfoundation/safety-critical-rust-consortium/projects/state of rust adoption survey/2025/proposed_questions.md

 - [ ] Regulatory hurdles
 - [ ] Legacy Codebase
 - [ ] Training
 - [ ] Other (text entry)

+How would you be interested in using Rust in your safety-critical role?
+*Select multiple*

+- [ ] Starting a new project in Rust
+- [ ] Rewriting an existing project in Rust
+- [ ] Integrating Rust with an existing codebase
+- [ ] Integrating Rust components into an existing system
+- [ ] Other (text entry)

 ### Not Interested in Using Rust